-Guides must be knowledgeable about relevant local history and cultures and present accurate information

-Guides must be familiar with the local culture/s of the regions in which they operate.
+Guides must be knowledgeable about relevant local history and cultures and present accurate information Guides must be familiar with the local culture/s of the regions in which they operate.

-- a.
-When incorporating local people, guides must do so in authentic and respectful ways. - b.
-It is the guide's responsibility to ensure that guests are informed of, and follow, respectful practices when interacting with local communities. - Appropriate language must be used when interacting with and referring to local communities.
+- When incorporating local people, guides must do so in authentic and respectful ways. - b.
+It is the guide's responsibility to ensure that guests are informed of, and follow, respectful practices when interacting with local communities. - c.
+Appropriate language must be used when interacting with and referring to local communities.

 Guides must be knowledgeable and aware of relevant local history and current events and be prepared to present this information in an unbiased manner.
-Guides must be knowledgeable about relevant natural history in the environments that they visit
+Guides must be knowledgeable about relavant natural history in the environments what they visit

-- Basic flora and fauna, ecosystems, and general ecology are important for all guides, at a minimum. - Guides' knowledge level must match the specializations declared by company and guides.
+- Basic flora and fauna, ecosystems, and general ecology are important for all guides as a minimum. - Knowledge level must match the specializations declared by both company and guides.